 Use this police officer resume example text to give you a starting point for your summary.

-Police officer employment history CV sample
+Police officer employment history resume sample

 First, compile a list of all the jobs you have had that relate to public safety, as a security guard, for example.
 Consider your responsibilities and achievements in each position.
 Then, as you begin to write, focus on the outcomes of your actions and the problems you solved.
 Consider the skills you learned on the job and try to show increasing knowledge and ability to resolve more difficult situations.
-No need to use "I", simply begin with a strong verb that describes your actions on the job.
+Again, no need to use "I", simply begin with a strong verb that describes your actions on the job.
 Use each bullet point to list a new, distinct skill or achievement.

 Get strong with your words